 - This itinerary is subject to change due to weather conditions at the time and other factors beyond our control.

 - Birds and mammals mentioned on this itinerary do not represent all that can be seen.
 A full list of possibles appears on your checklist.

 Participants should ideally overnight in Johannesburg on the night before the tour starts.
 We are happy to arrange this accommodation.
 Alternatively participants need to arrive on early morning flights the day the tour starts.
-Tour ends at King Shaka Airport near Durban on the afternoon of the 22nd / May 2020 21st May 2021 in time for connecting flights to Johannesburg and onward transcontinental flights.
+Tour ends at King Shaka Airport near Durban on the last day of the tour in time for connecting flights to Johannesburg and onward transcontinental flights.
 Please check with us before booking any flights.